 Whistle Blowing Policy

-At Diabetes Singapore we take the welfare of our staff very seriously.
 Through our whistle blowing policy, we provide a platform/avenue to raise legitimate concerns about illegal, unethical or questionable practices in confidence.
 At Diabetes Singapore we investigate these concerns objectively and considerately.

 What is Whistle Blowing?